mmu-webdesign/IWD-web-term2/rwd-week-4.md

 ---

-[Video - Implementing your gallery withflexbox and media queries](https://youtu.be/w76iCw6f_g0).
+[Video - Implementing your gallery with flexbox and media queries](https://youtu.be/w76iCw6f_g0).
 Demonstration from Derren on the whole process.

 ---